bweirich/MechaCar_Statistical_Analysis/README.md

 The best statistical test would be a two-sample t-test as the car types are dichotomous and the price is a continuous value.
 The MechaCar can be compared to each individual competitor or the mean of all competitors.

 ### Data Needed
-The data needed would be the price of the prototype MechaCar and the price of comparable models in the same size and class.
+The data needed would be the price of the prototype MechaCar and the price of comparable models of the same size and class.